aashayarora/rucio-sense-dmm/README.md

 Data Movement Manager (DMM) for the Rucio-SENSE interoperation prototype.
 DMM is the interface between Rucio (/FTS) and SENSE, making SDN operated HEP data-flows possible

-The application is organized into several components that run as daemons on separate threads and evaluate requests based on their status in DMM, e.g. the `SENSE Stager Daemon` only operates on requests which are in the `DECIDED` state etc.
+The application is organized into several components that run as daemons on separate threads and evaluate requests based on their status in DMM, e.g. the `SENSE PROVISIONER` only operates on requests which are in the `DECIDED` state etc.

 ## Project Structure